 Walter awoke to the scent of freshly cut timber and pine needles.
 The ticktock of the train’s wheels hypnotically clapping atop the train tracks had lulled him and Kourtney to sleep, her shoulder serving as his pillow and his head serving as hers during the ride down the mountain.
 He stayed still not wanting to disturb her.

-Outside the window, dewed over from the clouds they had just emerged from, was the rustic village of their Swiss chalet, Lauterbrunnen, a growing nest of pink roofs on an endless throughway of vibrant green.
-Guarding over the village were the soaring gray limestone cliffs of Lauterbrunnen Valley, a broad, U-shaped valley ploughed into the earth as if dug by a gigantic ice cream scooper, topped with thick, dark forests and braided with veins of whitewater waterfalls draining from the bleach white peaks of the Swiss Alps cutting jaggedly along the sky.
+Outside the train’s window, dewed over from the clouds they had just emerged from, was the rustic village of their Swiss chalet, Lauterbrunnen, a growing nest of pink roofs on an endless throughway of vibrant green.
+Guarding over the village were the soaring gray limestone cliffs of Lauterbrunnen Valley, a broad, U-shaped valley ploughed into the earth as if dug by a gigantic ice cream scooper, topped with thick, dark forests, and braided with veins of whitewater waterfalls draining from the bleach white peaks of the Alps cutting jaggedly across the sky.

 The train had just come from those peaks, or more specifically a glacier saddle between them called Jungfraujoch.
-At over eleven-thousand feet, the once desolate mountain saddle had been transformed into a haven for tourists seeking a high-altitude adventure without the work thanks to a nine-kilometer railway partially built into the mountains, complete with Europe's highest-altitude post office, several shops and restaurants, an elaborate manmade ice palace, and even ski slopes where Curt, an avid snowboarder, still was.
+Thanks to a nine-kilometer railway built partially into the mountains, the once desolate mountain saddle had been transformed into a haven for tourists seeking a high-altitude adventure without the work, complete with shops and restaurants, an elaborate manmade ice palace, and even ski slopes where Curt, an avid snowboarder, still was.

-The three of them had taken the train up at the agonizing hour of six that morning.
-Walter’s train to Amsterdam tomorrow, however, was leaving even earlier, five-thirty.
+The three of them had taken the train up at the agonizing hour of six that morning, however, Walter’s train to Amsterdam tomorrow would be leaving even earlier.
 He still hadn’t told Kourtney yet because he still wasn’t sure if he was going through with it.
 Had he completely lost his mind?
 Was he really taking cues from illusions now, or his encounter with “Fate” as she liked to call herself?
-However, his encounter with Shiva was just as strange and just as well could’ve been an illusion, but at least he had some real proof of that illusion: the Ace of Cups, still safely tucked away in his wallet.
-But then again, maybe everything since Amsterdam had been imagined, an imagining he was still experiencing.
-Maybe he never actually made it to Amsterdam.
-Maybe he lost his mind back in London and that’s where his “real” self was, heavily sedated and strapped to a hospital bed in some psych unit.
-Maybe Europe had made him lose his mind.
-That would be the most rational explanation.

 “No,” Walter said.
 “There’s something I need to do early tomorrow morning.
 Are you going?”